skip to main content

 Parental leave would usually be taken in weekly blocks.
 As a manager, you can agree on alternative arrangements with the employee.
 For example, using parental leave to reduce their contracted hours for an agreed time or to attend appointments with their child.

 It is the employee's responsibility to plan parental leave where possible.
-It would not normally be considered as part of their notice period if they choose to leave the NHS.
+It would not normally be considered part of their notice period if they choose to leave the NHS.

 Multiple births